In the ICU, every second matters and so does every line of documentation.

 Neonatal ICU Codes

-- Bundled: vent management, monitoring, routine labs.
+- Bundled: vent management, routine monitoring, and laboratory services.

 Revenue note: Very low birth weight infants (<4kg) often qualify for modifier 63, which increases reimbursement.